Package 'season'

 further arguments passed to or from other methods.

-Shows the number of control days, the average number of control days per case days, and the parameter estimates.
+The number of control days, the average number of control days per case days, and the parameter estimates.

 Author(s)